jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 The matrix filtering engine and the ABP filtering engine can be selectively turned on or off, independently.
 Whether matrix filtering and/or ABP filtering is on or off is a per-scope setting.
 When both filtering engines are turned off, HTTPSB can still be useful by acting as a reporting tool, as it will still report in the matrix and request log all the net connections a web page does.

-Great care has been taken to write CPU- and memory-efficient filtering engine code.
+Great care has been taken to write CPU- and memory-efficient code for both filtering engines.

 ## Matrix filtering